symfony/symfony-docs/book/templating.rst

         <img src="<?php echo $view['assets']->getUrl('images/logo.png', null, false, '3.0') ?>" alt="Symfony!" />

-If you dont give a version or pass ``null``, the default package version (from :ref:`ref-framework-assets-version`) will be used.
+If you don't give a version or pass ``null``, the default package version (from :ref:`ref-framework-assets-version`) will be used.
 If you pass ``false``, versioned URL will be deactivated for this asset.